Cyriaque Lamar

 “If there ever was a time for your haptic magic, it’s now!”

-Xoz fanned Tippi with 8-Baal, frantic.
+Xoz fanned her with 8-Baal, frantic.
 He needed to throw her in a creek or something, but a cultic mass of drywall chewers blocked the exit.

 “Dammit, clone!
 She’ll be dead in minutes!”